 Payment Card Interchange Fee Settlement –

-• Potential claimants do not need to sign up with a third-party service in order to participate in any monetary relief as no-cost assistant will be available from the Class Administrator and Class Counsel during the claims filing period.
-However, claim forms and payments are not available at this time.
-If the Court grants final approval and any appeals are resolved, the Court will approve a claim form and set a claim deadline.
-Updates about the settlement can be found on the official court-authorized settlement website at: https://www.paymentcardsettlement.com/en
+- While claim forms are not available yet and potential claimants do not need to sign up with a third-party service in order to participate in any monetary relief, the difficulty may be understanding what information will be provided by the defendants, how that applies to your organization, as well as what additional information can be provided to the court administrator to ensure a complete claim.
+No-cost assistance will be available from the court administrator and class counsel during the claim filing period.
+If the Court grants the settlement final approval and any appeals are resolved, the Court will approve a claim process and establish a claim deadline.
+Updates about the settlement can be found on the official court authorized settlement website at: https://www.paymentcardsettlement.com

 Lithium Ion Batteries Indirect Purchaser Settlement – $106,950,000 (with more expected)

 - The Lithium Ion Batteries Indirect Purchaser Antitrust Settlement will reimburse all persons and entities who, from January 1, 2000 through May 31, 2011, indirectly purchased a Lithium Ion Battery (“Li-Ion Batteries”) or Lithium Ion Products (“Li-Ion Products”) containing Lithium Ion Battery Packs in the United States for their own use and not for resale from one or more of the Defendants.
 Li-Ion Products include portable computers, power tools and camcorders.